w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-rtc-00.md

   * priority (as as defined in RFC5245)
   * connection address (as as defined in RFC5245)
   * connection port (as as defined in RFC5245)
-  * type (defined as "srflx", "prflx", or "relay" whose meaning is derived from RFC5245)
+  * type (defined as "host", srflx", "prflx", or "relay" whose meaning is derived from RFC5245)
   * related address (as as defined in RFC5245)
   * related port (as as defined in RFC5245)